khofstadter/bcmi.khofstadter.com/README.md

 ### 2019 02 26 (Tue)
-Recordings of frame drum in ARU studio.
+- Recordings of frame drum in ARU studio.
+- Checking 3d printer in the ARU.
+- thinking about the accelerometer on board be used instead of FEELTRACE? probably not, there should be an external system for this, as the head movement might make use feel different;

 ### 2019 02 11-14 (Tue-Thu)
 Jeff Strong's Drumming course: pre course and first week done, frame drum ordered, practicing basic patterns;